 I think the right shoes are specific for each person.

 I do think you need to be honest that you’re not a bean pole that will be fine in your flip-flops.
-I’d try to make sure that you’re bringing shoes that will make you as comfortable as possible.
+Larger guests may bring shoes that will make them as comfortable as possible.

 I use these, but they certainly won’t work for everyone.
 Very pronounced arches help a lot for me (I love my Danskos at work, but I think they’d be too hard at Disneyland).

 A lot of people LOVE wearing flip-flops at amusement parks — and I can see why, since they dry off easily when wet.
-I recently was sent a pair of Wiiv’s and I LOVE them.
-They have such great support and the toe strap is so thin it doesn’t irritate me at all (but I have used this between my toes before too, and that can help if you have something rubbing) You can get 20% off Wiivs with code PULLINGCURLS20 !
+I recently was sent a pair of Wiiv’s (I believe they’re called fit my foot now) and I LOVE them.
+They have such great support and the toe strap is so thin it doesn’t irritate me at all (but I have used this between my toes before too, and that can help if you have something rubbing) You can get 20% off with code PULLINGCURLS20 !

 Anyway — if you love flip-flops, but could use a bit more support — check out Wiivs (they also make custom-made insoles).

 So, be sure to take shoes into CAREFUL thought before you go.
 Do NOT take new pairs of shoes to the park.
-I’d try to break them in (and test them out) for at least a week before going).
+I’d try to break them in for at least a week before going).

 I have a whole post on caring for your feet at Disneyland.